Coptic Cairo: Early Christianity and Roman persecution

-Under the Romans, St. Mark and his successors were able to convert a substantial portion of the population, from pagan beliefs to Christianity.
-As the Christian communities in Egypt grew, they were subjected to persecution by the Romans, under Emperor Diocletian around 300 AD, and the persecution continued following the Edict of Milan that declared religious toleration.
+Over the first three centuries of the Current Era, a substantial portion of the population of Egypt converted from pagan beliefs to Christianity.
+They were, however, subjected to persecution by certain Roman emperors, mainly Diocletian around 300 AD.
+The persecutions ended following the Edict of Milan that declared religious toleration.
 The Coptic Church later separated from the church of the Romans and the Byzantines.
-During the reign of Arcadius (395-408), a number of churches were built in Old Cairo.
-In the early years of Arab rule, the Copts were allowed to build several churches within the old fortress area of Old Cairo.
+During the reign of Arcadius (395–408), several churches were built in Old Cairo.